Soof4/TheObserver/README.md

 # TheObserver
-A TShock plugin that tries to detect suspiicious item activities.
+A TShock plugin that tries to detect suspicious item activities.